Pleasant0778/de_zoomcamp_wk_3_bigquery/README.md

 Quest 9.

-Tjhe bigquey will no use 0 byte because the count is stored in the as part of the metadata and it is not selecting any columns
+The bigquey will use 0 byte because the count is stored in the as part of the metadata and it is not selecting any columns.